SydneyMW/171Project/README.md

 ### Exploring and plotting

 The next step is to get to know the shape of the data, the statistical attributes of each featrure, and its distribution.
-In order to do that, visual analysis can be conducted with the use of scatter plots and histograms in [this notebook](./data-exploration.ipynb).
+In order to do that, visual analysis can be conducted with the use of scatter plots and histograms in the [data-exploration notebook](./data-exploration.ipynb).
 The following plots show the distribution of the continuous or non-binary variables: image width, height, and aspect ratio, stratified by the class (ad/non-ad) of the image.

 ![image](https://user-images.githubusercontent.com/37519138/202835315-090892b8-6d0a-45a2-ac63-aa27daae4087.png)